Gametophyte: Definition, Structure, Formation, Types, Functions, Description, Characteristics

 Gametophyte Development

-Gametophytes are the product of spores, which are the product of the sporophyte through meiosis.
-A spore produces, through mitotic divisions multicellular gametophytes.
+Gametophytes are the product of spores, which are the product of the sporophyte formed through meiosis.
+A spore produces multicellular gametophytes through mitotic divisions.

 Archegonia and Antheridia in Non-Flowering Plants

-Archegonia are female organs and antheridia are male organs.
+Archegonia are female organs, and antheridia are male organs of the non-flowering plants.
 Mosses and ferns produce eggs and sperm from the archegonia and antheridia, respectively.

 Embryo Sac and Pollen Grain in Flowering Plants

-In flowering plants, for instance, the female gametophyte (embryo sac) is developed within the ovule, and the male gametophyte (pollen grain) develops in the anthers.
+In flowering plants, for example, the female gametophyte (embryo sac) is developed within the ovule, and the male gametophyte (pollen grain) develops in the dithecous anther.

 Role In Sexual Reproduction

-Gametophytes are directly responsible for the process of sexual reproduction through the production of gametes (sperm and egg cells).
-At fertilization, these gametes join to form a zygote.
+Gametophytes are responsible for the process of sexual reproduction through the production of gametes (sperm and egg cells).
+During fertilisation, these gametes fuse to form a zygote.
 This zygote then develops into a new sporophyte.

 Fertilisation Process

 In gymnosperms, the sperm swims to the egg cell in the archegonium.
-In angiosperms, the pollen grain reaches the stigma and the pore germinates, and the pollen tube conducts the sperm to the embryo sac.
+In angiosperms, the pollen grain reaches the stigma by the process of pollination, and the pollen tube germinates, and the pollen tube connects the sperm to the embryo sac.

 Recommended video on "Gametophyte"